watson28/recursive-computation/README.md

 The problem is then translated to compute the nth power of a 2x2 matrix.
 To compute it, it uses [exponentiation by squaring](https://simple.wikipedia.org/wiki/Exponentiation_by_squaring).

-In the process of computing the final result, it caches the values of the intermidate fibonacci numbers that are generated in each iteration of the exponetiation by squaring:
+In the process of computing the final result, it caches the values of the intermediate Fibonacci numbers that are generated in each iteration of the exponentiation by squaring:

 ```
 Power(A, n)   = Power(A, n/2)^2    -> cache value for F(n) ...